FAR-Lab/Interactive-Lab-Hub/Lab 2/Extending the Pi.md

   <img src="https://cdn.sparkfun.com//assets/parts/1/5/7/6/7/16842-SparkFun_Qwiic_Button_-_Green_LED-01.jpg" height="200">
 </p>

 Connect the one side of cable to the StemmaQT port on the underside of the PiTFT screen.
 It will only fit in one way, it should not require much force.
+Connect the other side to your button.

 <p float="left">
 <img src="https://cdn-learn.adafruit.com/assets/assets/000/087/539/medium640/adafruit_products_4393_quarter_ORIG_2019_10.jpg?1579991932" height="200" />